pingcap/docs-tidb-operator/en/backup-to-gcs.md

 This document describes how to back up the data of the TiDB cluster in Kubernetes to [Google Cloud Storage (GCS)](https://cloud.google.com/storage/docs/).
 "Backup" in this document refers to full backup (ad-hoc full backup and scheduled full backup).

 The backup method described in this document is implemented using CustomResourceDefinition (CRD) in TiDB Operator v1.1 or later versions.
-[Dumpling](https://docs.pingcap.com/tidb/dev/export-or-backup-using-dumpling) is used to get the logic backup of the TiDB cluster, and then this backup data is sent to the remote GCS.
+[Dumpling](https://docs.pingcap.com/tidb/stable/export-or-backup-using-dumpling) is used to get the logic backup of the TiDB cluster, and then this backup data is sent to the remote GCS.

-Dumpling is a data export tool that exports stored in TiDB/MySQL as SQL or CSV data files and can be used to make a logical full backup or export.
+Dumpling is a data export tool that exports data stored in TiDB/MySQL as SQL or CSV files and can be used to make a logical full backup or export.

 ## User scenarios